adamelgbouri/options-and-commodity-derivatives-analytics-platform/README.md

 ---

-## What is OCDAP?
+## What is CODAP?

-OCDAP is a Python application that prices commodity derivatives on a **live forward curve** downloaded from Yahoo Finance or TradingView.
+CODAP is a Python application that prices commodity derivatives on a **live forward curve** downloaded from Yahoo Finance or TradingView.
 It implements six pricing engines used daily by energy trading desks, covering vanilla options, Asian average-price options, crack spread options, calendar spread options, commodity swaps, and barrier options.

 Every pricer is connected to the same forward curve, ensuring consistency across all products and maturities.